Summer Green Notes

 - Keep snail traps filled

-to reduce damage to young seedlings.
+or beer to reduce damage to young seedlings.

 - Summer prune choko vines.